evidentlyai/evidently/docs/book/how-to-guides/README.md

 description: How-to guides.
 ---

 These example notebooks and how-to guides show how to solve specific tasks.
+You can also browse on [GitHub](https://github.com/evidentlyai/evidently/tree/main/examples/how_to_questions).

 Topic | Question| Guide or example
 | --- | --- | ---